Identifying and Protecting Yourself from the ‘Funtenna’ Exploit

-Cui noted at the conference that the same kind of exploit could be launched from ‘internet of things’ devices, from your HVAC to your automated lights to your IoT-connected fridge.
+Cui noted at the conference that the same kind of exploit could be launched from Internet of Things (IoT) devices, from your HVAC to your automated lights to your internet-connected fridge.

-When it comes to business printers, HP has you covered.
+When it comes to business printers, HP printers have you covered.
 HP LaserJet and PageWide Enterprise Printers have impressive built-in security to combat an array of exploits, making them the world’s most secure business printers¹.